 1. Master Your Breath Support

 Low brass instruments demand exceptional breath control.
 The large mouthpieces and long tubing of the tuba, euphonium, and trombone require a steady, pressurized column of air to produce a full, resonant tone.
-Without proper breath management, your sound will be thin or unstable.
+Without proper breath management, your sound will be thin or unstable, and you will fatigue quickly during long rehearsals or performances.
+Developing superior breath support is the single most impactful thing you can do for your playing.

 Diaphragmatic Breathing Basics